The Cooperation Framework

 - The Cooperation Framework must embody the spirit of partnerships that are at the core of the 2030 Agenda.
 That means partnerships with host governments—but also partnerships with all stakeholder—civil society, academia, parliaments, the private sector, bilateral partners—to leverage strengths and drive transformative change.

 - The Cooperation Frameworks must help turn our collective promise to leave no one behind into tangible action for people on the ground, especially those furthest behind.
 UN country teams will need, more than ever, to move beyond national averages to look at more specific data, with a strengthened focus on inclusion and tackling inequalities.
-Finally, the Cooperation Framework must provide UN country teams with the tools to tailor responses to a Member State’s specific needs and realities, ensuring that all entities, whether present on the ground or not, can effectively support national implementation of the 2030 Agenda.

 - The Cooperation Framework must provide UN country teams with the tools to tailor responses to a Member State’s specific needs and realities, ensuring that all entities, whether present on the ground or not, can effectively support national implementation of the 2030 Agenda.